A new two-component integrable system with peakon solutions: Peakon solutions to system ( ) in the case

 The associated two-peakon solution of (\ref{eq}) becomes

-For the potential $u(x,t)$, the two-peakon solution possesses the same amplitude $e^{-\frac{3}{2}e^{- \mid t\mid}}$, which reaches the minimum value at the moment of collision ($t=0$).
+For the potential $u(x,t)$, the two-peakon solution possesses the same amplitude $e^{-\frac{3}{2}e^{- \mid t\mid}}$, which reaches the minimum value at $t=0$.
 Figure \ref{f22u} shows the profile of the two-peakon dynamics for the potential $u(x,t)$.
-For the potential $v(x,t)$, the two-peakon solution with the amplitudes $e^{\frac{3}{2}e^{- \mid t\mid}}$ and $4e^{\frac{3}{2}e^{- \mid t\mid}}$ collides at the moment of $t=0$.
+For the potential $v(x,t)$, the two-peakon solution with the amplitudes $e^{\frac{3}{2}e^{- \mid t\mid}}$ and $4e^{\frac{3}{2}e^{- \mid t\mid}}$ collides at $t=0$.
 At this moment, the amplitudes attain the maximum value and the two-peakon overlaps into one peakon $5e^{\frac{3}{2}}e^{- \mid x \mid}$, which is much higher than other moments.
-It is interesting that this wave looks somewhat like the so-called rogue wave or monster wave \cite{GL, OOS}.
 See Figures \ref{f22v} and \ref{f22v3d} for the 2-dimensional and 3-dimensional graphs of the two-peakon dynamics for the potential $v(x,t)$.